IndigoUnited/js-err-code/README.md

 // You may also pass a string in the first argument and an error will be automatically created
-// for you, but stack trace will contain err-code so it's not advisable unless you don't really care.
+// for you, though the stack trace will contain err-code in it.

 // create error with message + code throw errcode('My message', 'ESOMECODE');